waynegraham/registry.clir.org/_projects/2016-digitizing-cavagna-italian-imprints-from-the-sixtee.md

 ---
 layout: project
-title: "Digitizing Cavagna: Italian Imprints from the Sixteenth through the Nineteenth Centuries"
+title: Digitizing Cavagna: Italian Imprints from the Sixteenth through the Nineteenth Centuries
 ---